marcoalopez/Python_course/README.md

 ## Author

-[Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) is an associate researcher in the Department of Geology at the University of Oviedo with expertise in the analysis of the microstructure and texture (CPO) of solid materials.
+[Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) is a researcher in the Department of Geology at the University of Oviedo with expertise in the analysis of the microstructure and texture (CPO) of solid materials.
 He has a broad experience in programming and code development for data analysis (https://github.com/marcoalopez).
 His main line of research is the study of the links between the mechanical properties (elastic, plastic and/or brittle) of rocks and their mineral composition, microstructure and crystallographic orientation of their components and seismic modelling (elastic properties) of rocks using averaging schemes and reconstruction of the microstructure and texture.